Lifestyle

 Boiled yam

 Yam – oh yes, the king of foods again.
 We have mentioned yam flour and yam porridge already.
 Yam is another versatile and naturally endowed food.
 And do you know what?
-Yam contains folic acid, an important vitamin needed for the responsible development of the brain and nervous system (especially in babies and children).
+Yam contains folic acid, an important vitamin needed for the normal development of the brain and nervous system (especially in babies and children).
 Even adults need folic acid to support nervous functions.
 So eat it well while you can.

-So go ahead, enjoy your boiled yam, potato or unripe plantain with any tasty sauce.
+So go ahead, enjoy your boiled yam, potato or unripe plantain with any tasty sauce:

 • Try scrambled eggs mixed with tomatoes and pepper.
 You can throw in some diced or minced meat, fish, veggies or sausages.